-The airport bustle and many processes can at times be daunting even for the savviest of travellers.
-For families of children with autism and individuals within the spectrum, the journey through the terminal may indeed appear to be too much of an ordeal to even consider.
+The airport bustle and processes can at times be daunting even for the savviest of travellers.
+For families of children with autism and individuals on the spectrum, the journey through the terminal can indeed appear to be too much of an ordeal to even consider.

 We don’t want anyone to miss out on the excitement of air travel.